tech-cow/wolfcoin/README.md

 ### Code Walkthrough

-In `class Block`: Creating a Block data structure that takes a few args including: index, timestamp, a random data that could be anything and most importantly, a previous hash that the newly created block can build upon.
+In `class Block`: Creating a Block data structure that takes a few args including index, timestamp, a random data that could be anything and most importantly, a previous hash that the newly created block can build upon.

 ```python
 class Block: